Construction of gravitational instantons with non-maximal volume growth via codimension-1 collapse: The approximate solution

-\begin{remark} When using $g^{p_i}_{cf}$ and $g^{q_j}_{cf}$, higher derivatives will have the same growth/decay rate as the functions itself.
+Notice that the conformal rescaling changes the metric of the base space from the flat metric of $\R^3$ to the cylindrical metric of $\R^+ \times S^2$.
+Therefore, when using $g^{p_i}_{cf}$ and $g^{q_j}_{cf}$, higher derivatives will have the same growth/decay rate as the function itself.
 For example, according to Remark \ref{rem:setup:harmonic-function-higher-derivatives}, $\nabla^k (h - h^{q_j}) = \O(r_j^{2-k})$ with respect to the Euclidean metric on the base space.
 Converting this to the conformal metric, one concludes

-Therefore, higher order estimates follow automatically from the $C^0$ estimate and we can omit them in our calculations. \end{remark}
+Therefore, higher order estimates follow automatically from the $C^0$ estimate and we can omit them in our calculations.